You are here

 Typical Work

-Supervises and manages the operation of a communications center by coordinating and directing the performance of supervisory and operational personnel; responsible for initial and continuous training of all station personnel to ensure uniformity and compliance with standard operating procedures to facilitate economical and effective use of personnel, equipment, and facilities;
+Supervises and manages the operation of a district communications center by coordinating and directing the performance of supervisory and operational personnel; responsible for initial and continuous mentoring and training of all station personnel to ensure uniformity and compliance with standard operating procedures to facilitate economical and effective use of personnel, equipment, and facilities;

 Provides professional communications services and support by continuous liaison with district personnel, other law enforcement agencies, and public safety oriented services;